Skip to main content

 ParametersDescription

 <expr>The expression to get the value.
-Supported types are String, Time, Date, DateTime, IPv4, IPv6, TinyInt, SmallInt, Integer, BigInt, LargeInt, Float, Double, Decimal.
+Supported types are String, Time, Date, DateTime, IPv4, IPv6, TinyInt, SmallInt, Integer, BigInt, LargeInt, Float, Double, Decimal, Array.

 Return Value